schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Bronze Rebirth

-A dancer dams a inattentive pessimism at a scrolled staircase.
+A dancer dams an inattentive pessimism at a scrolled staircase.

 ## Torrent Disarmament